 José received his first degree in Biology from the University of Porto, in Portugal.
 He joined the GABBA graduate program from University of Porto and then went on to do his PhD studies at Imperial College under the supervision of Professor Neil Brockdorff on heritable silencing mechanisms during mouse development.

 In 2003 and following his PhD, José moved to Professor Austin Smith's laboratory at the University of Edinburgh as an EMBO post-doctoral fellow to investigate factors involved in nuclear reprogramming.
 This work has led to the identification of Nanog as the first defined gene with nuclear reprogramming capacity in the conversion of a somatic cell into pluripotency.

-In 2008 José started as a group leader at the CSCR investigating the underlying biology of the process of induced pluripotency.
-His work was initially supported by a Next Generation Award (2008) and subsequently by a Wellcome Trust Career Development Fellowship Award (2009).
+In 2008 José started as a PI at the SCI investigating the biology of induced pluripotency.
+His work was initially supported by a Next Generation Award (2008) and subsequently by a Wellcome-Trust Research Fellowship Award (2009).
 Recently, José was awarded a Wellcome-Trust Senior Research Fellowship.
 He started this in May 2014.

 - Radzisheuskaya A, Chia GLB, Santos R, Theunissen TW, Castro LFC, Nichols J, Silva JCR.
 A defined Oct4 level governs cell state transitions of pluripotency entry and differentiation into all embryonic lineages.
-Nature Cell Biology.
-30 April (2013) doi:10.1038/ncb2742.
+Nature Cell Biology (2013) 15(6):579-90.
+PMCID:PMC3671976